 How To Recognize and Protect Yourself From Scams

-Here at Sharon Credit Union, our biggest priority is your financial wellness.
+Here at SCU Credit Union, our biggest priority is your financial wellness.
 To help keep you safe, we’ve made this guide about recognizing and protecting yourself from scams.

 Five ways to spot a scammer